20 Best Neighborhoods in Orlando, FL

 - Transit Score: 33

-Lake Como is known for its recreational lake at the center of the neighborhood.
-Blooming azaleas, oak trees, and the neighborhood’s massive lion sculpture, draw visitors looking for a quiet reprieve.
-The surrounding park was renovated with footbridges and crape myrtles to enhance the beauty of the park.
+The neighborhood is known for its recreational lake at its center.
+Blooming azaleas, oak trees, and the neighborhood’s massive lion sculpture draw visitors looking for a quiet reprieve.
+The surrounding park was renovated with footbridges and crape myrtles to enhance the park's beauty.

 Finding Your Orlando Neighborhood